cwi-dis/cwi-pcl-codec/README.md

   Be aware that the version numbers of some 3rd party packages are outdated and should match those used in the 'apt-install' commands above.

-* Use 'cmake-gui' to configure and generate the files for building PCL
+* Use 'cmake-gui (>= 3.10)' to configure and generate the files for building PCL

-* Use 'cmake-gui' to configure and generate the files for building the addional libraries and excutables in this package.
+* Use 'cmake-gui (>= 3.10)' to configure and generate the files for building the addional libraries and excutables in this package.

 Running the evaluation program
 ==============================